-Chinese street food can be enjoyed practically everywhere in China.
+Chinese street food is cheap, delicious and can be enjoyed everywhere in China.

 I’ve always seen street food as an essential part of the traveling experience.
-That’s especially true when it comes to visiting a street food paradise like China!
+That’s especially true when it comes to visiting a food paradise like China.

-There’s hardly a better way to kick start a busy day than with an irresistible jianbing hot off the grill.
+There’s hardly a better way to kick-start a busy day touring China than with an irresistible fried pancake hot off the grill.

-While bubbling away on the hotplate, the pancake is topped with fluffy, crunchy wonton sticks, coriander, spring onion, a layer of hoisin sauce and a layer of chilli sauce.
+While bubbling away on the hotplate, the pancake is typically topped with fluffy, crunchy wonton sticks, coriander, spring onion, hoisin sauce, as well as a layer of chili sauce.